Updated November 6, 2020.

 Under Section 22 of the Health Protection and Promotion Act, a medical officer of health can issue an order to “require a person to take or to refrain from taking any action in respect of a communicable disease.”
 The full section 22 Class Order issued by Dr. Nicola Mercer, Medical Officer of Health, can be found here.

-A face covering is required when entering and while on the premises of any commercial establishment (this means “mean those portions of a fixed commercial premises or other premises that are openly accessible to members of the public and that are used for the purposes of offering goods or services (including religious services) to members of the public”) in the WDG region.
+Under this order, a face covering is required when entering and while on the premises of any commercial establishment (this means “mean those portions of a fixed commercial premises or other premises that are openly accessible to members of the public and that are used for the purposes of offering goods or services (including religious services) to members of the public”) in the WDG region.

 - Any areas in which customers interact with one another or with staff members;